Open Ground

 The Turfman at Bellaghy Bawn

-One of Seamus Heaney’s best-known works, ‘Digging’, compares digging turf from a bog with the poet’s own labours when writing.
+One of Seamus Heaney’s best-known works, ‘Digging’, compares cutting turf from a bog with the poet’s own labours when writing.
 It recalls a visit to Heaney’s grandfather while he was cutting turf on Toner’s bog.

 The poem and the practice of cutting turf are honoured by David Annand’s sculpture The Turfman.
 Sculpted in turf then cast in bronze, the statue stands at Bellaghy Bawn as a monument to the power and skill of both the turf-cutter and Heaney’s words.